 The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) mandates that the CFPB conduct a study on the use of pre-dispute arbitration clauses in consumer financial markets.
 The Dodd-Frank Act specifically prohibits the use of arbitration clauses in mortgage contracts.
 And it gives the Bureau the power to issue regulations on the use of arbitration clauses in other consumer finance markets if the Bureau finds that doing so is in the public interest and for the protection of consumers, and if findings in such a rule are consistent with the results of the Bureau’s study.

-The Bureau first launched a public inquiry on arbitration clauses in April 2012 and released preliminary research in December 2013.
+The Bureau first launched a on arbitration clauses in April 2012 and released in December 2013.
 Today’s report uses a careful analysis of empirical evidence, including consumer contracts and court data, to understand the resolution of consumer finance disputes – both in arbitration and in the courts.
 The CFPB studied arbitration clauses in a number of different consumer finance markets including credit cards and checking accounts, which have the largest numbers of consumers.
 The report results indicate that:

 - Tens of millions of consumers are covered by arbitration clauses: The CFPB’s research indicates that tens of millions of consumers are covered by arbitration clauses in the consumer finance markets studied.
 For example, in the credit card market, card issuers representing more than half of all credit card debt have arbitration clauses – impacting as many as 80 million consumers.
 In the checking account market, banks representing 44 percent of insured deposits have arbitration clauses.